 Addiction treatment is important and often necessary when it comes to ensuring that you make it through early sobriety successfully and as safely as possible.
 This is your life we’re talking about, so the more questions that you can ask of the people, programs, and facilities that are going to be taking care of you, the better.
 You need to be as informed as possible when making this decision, so ask any and every question that comes to mind.
 You are your own best advocate, and at the end of the day, you are responsible for your treatment goals and recovery plan.

 Are The Programs Evidence-Based?

-Though some addiction centers focus treatment around the 12-step program and other faith-based techniques, and though these can be helpful to some people and to some degree, it is critical to receive treatment at a facility that focuses on evidence-based treatments.
-The best dual diagnosis treatment centers will use a combination of the most effective and up-to-date techniques possible.
+Though some inpatient rehabs focus treatment around the 12-step program and other faith-based techniques, and though these can be helpful to some people and to some degree, it is critical to receive treatment at a facility that focuses on evidence-based treatments.
+The best centers will use a combination of the most effective and up-to-date techniques possible.
 Consider the following: